ieeeupsb/workshop_ESP8266/content/ex3.md

 ```HTML
 <button type="submit" name="BUILTIN" value="true" style="font-size: 30px; border: none; border-radius: 15px; padding: 15px 32px; color: white; background-color: rgb(23, 57, 86); box-shadow: 5px 5px 5px rgb(43, 131, 183);">Switch built-in led</button>
 ```
 >To keep it simple, we won't use CSS.
-In fact, to simplify even more, we'll put the HTML code for the whole page in a single line. **It is not be recommended**, and it is definitely not easy to unserstand, but for now it is good enough.
+In fact, to simplify even more, we'll put the HTML code for the whole page in a single line. **It is not be recommended**, and it is definitely not easy to understand, but for now it's good enough.

 We want a simple page that looks a little something like this:
 ```HTML